citelao/cse132-site/_studios/04-streams.md

 to periodically send a single integer.
 Send the high byte (most signficant byte) first and the low byte (least signficant byte) second.

-	Alter `SerialTest` to combine the two received bytes and store the result in a Java integer.
+	Alter `SerialTestInput` to combine the two received bytes and store the result in a Java integer.
 (Remember, Java's integers are 4 bytes, so there is plenty of space for a two byte number to fit.)